Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Expressionism

-An art movement characterized by exaggerated and distorted forms and colors used by artists to increase an emotional reaction from the viewer.
+An art movement characterized by exaggerated and distorted forms and colors that are used by artists to elicit an increased emotional reaction from the viewer.

 Henri Matisse’s work was unique for many reasons, but his experimentation with forms of painting is largely unequaled.
 His visual style was broad, which had as much to do with his provincial upbringing as it did with his academic training.
-In time, his experimentations led him to develop a style negatively dubbed ‘fauvist,’ or wild beast, by critics due to its unorthodox painterly approach to color application, depictions of space, and appearance of brush strokes.
+In time, his experimentations led him to develop a style that was negatively dubbed “Fauvist,” or wild beast, by critics because of its unorthodox painterly approach to color application, depictions of space, and appearance of brushstrokes.

 Similar to the Impressionists, Fauvists, or followers of Fauvism, embraced their initially critical title.
 Matisse’s work within this genre of painting was incredibly influential and was largely credited with the development of the Expressionist style that spread throughout Europe in the early 20th century.
 This contributed to Matisse’s widely held reputation among art historians as one of the most important, if not the most important, French painter of the 20th century.